rkhleics/nhs-ei.website/README.md

 ```
 npm install
 ```
-To install the node packages (they show up in a folder called node_modules in the root folder) and are not commited to the repo as they are development only requirements. npm start compiles all assets to the static assets folder at cms/static ...
+To install the node packages (they show up in a folder called node_modules in the root folder) and are not committed to the repo as they are development only requirements. npm start compiles all assets to the static assets folder at cms/static ...

 ---